-The problem with relying too heavily on the details in outlined by the government is that the rules can change.
+The problem with relying too heavily on the details outlined by the government is that the rules can change.
 In the course of a 25-year repayment, you have the potential for seven different presidents and 13 different Congressional sessions.

 Some borrowers may choose to refinance federal student loans using a private lender.
-This may lead to a lower interest rate or better terms, but can mean sacrificing some of the protections built in to federal student loans and the associated repayment plan.
+This may lead to a lower interest rate or better terms but can mean sacrificing some of the protections built into federal student loans and the associated repayment plan.

-The wisdom of professional help
+The wisdom of professionals

-It’s confusing, complicated and time-consuming to figure out all of the details and competing factors that can influence student loan repayment.
+It’s confusing, complicated, and time-consuming to figure out all of the details and competing factors that can influence student loan repayment.
 Especially if you already spent years studying law, medicine, or business.
 This is one area where a specialist, like a financial planner, can help.
 After all, the consequences of a misstep can cost you significantly — potentially thousands of dollars in interest.